Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Experiments

 \subsection{TIDIGITS 2 mixture data}

 To evaluate the performance of proposed architectures, we conducted experiments on artificially mixed TIDIGITS dataset~\cite{leonard1984}.
 Each mixture consists of exactly two speakers randomly selected from original TIDIGITS.
 Each utterance is a sequence of pronounced digits, the length may vary from 1 to 7 digits.
-The training data contains $6\,328$ different pairs of speakers, while evaluation data comprises of $4\,821$ different speaker pairs.
-Total number of training mixtures is $86\,166$, which means $52.5$ hours of speech\footnote{More details together with the data preparation is available on \url{https://github.com/MartinKocour/TIDIGITS_mix}}.
-For validation, we use $8700$ mixtures, which results into $5.3$ hours of audio.
+The training data contains $6\,328$ different pairs of speakers, $52.5$ hours of speech.
+The evaluation data comprises of $4\,821$ different speaker pairs, in total $5.3$ hours of audio.
+More details about the dataset are available on GitHub\footnote{\url{https://github.com/MartinKocour/TIDIGITS_mix}}.
 We use this simple dataset to allow for easy analysis of the method and fast experimentation.
 For discussion on scaling up to larger data, see Section~\ref{sec:discussion}.